christianandredietrich/iOS-SDK/AWSMediaServices-NexPlayer.md

 ##### AWS Elemental MediaTailor

-Now that you have packaged your file for distribution,let’s learn how to place ads within the distribution using [AWS Elemental MediaTailor](https://aws.amazon.com/mediatailor/).
+Now that you have packaged your file for distribution, let’s learn how to place ads within the distribution using [AWS Elemental MediaTailor](https://aws.amazon.com/mediatailor/).

 1. Click Create configuration